 At Participate Learning, we seek to grow and empower an international community of educators from around the world.
-We place ambassadors in schools from a wide range of experiences, nations, and cultures so that they may share their knowledge and personal perspectives with students.
+We place ambassador teachers in schools from a wide range of experiences, nations, and cultures so that they may share their knowledge and personal perspectives with students.
 Our goal is to unite our world through global learning and work together for a more peaceful tomorrow.

-Andrea Gil is one of our outstanding ambassadors.
+Andrea Gil is one of our outstanding ambassador teachers.
 Originally from Bogota, Colombia, she is in her third year teaching in the US.
 She is a second grade Spanish Immersion teacher at Hopewell Elementary School in Randolph County, North Carolina.
 Read on to discover how Andrea and her class worked to make an incredible impact on Central American communities.

 Over the course of two weeks, Gil and her school collaborated with The Pulsera Project, a nonprofit organization that seeks to empower, educate, and connect Central American artists with students in US schools.
 This connection was initiated by selling colorful handwoven bracelets (known as “pulsera” in Spanish).
 Each pulsera was sold for $5 and all of the proceeds were invested into artisans’ well-being, including university scholarships, healthcare, and housing programs for artisans and their families.